-We’ve reviewed many home warranty providers by looking at their fees, claims processes, plans and fine print.
-HomeGuard HomeWarranty has been in business nearly 20 years and protects homeowners in California and Arizona.
-It recently added coverage for Nevada homes, as well.
+We’ve reviewed the best home warranty providers by looking at their fees, claims processes, plans and fine print.
+HomeGuard HomeWarranty has been in business nearly 20 years and protects homeowners in California, Nevada, and Arizona.

-While this company is an option for homeowners in those two states, American Home Shield is a good option for those who live elsewhere.
+While this company is an option for homeowners in those three states, American Home Shield is a good option for those who live elsewhere.